Noisy Nonnegative Tucker Decomposition with Sparse Factors and Missing Data: Introduction

 In this paper, we propose a sparse NTD and completion approach for the observations with a general class of noise models.
-The loss function is derived by the maximum likelihood estimation of observations, and the nonnegativity for the entries of the core tensor and the factor matrices in Tucker decomposition are imposed.
-The $\ell_0$ norm is used to characterise the sparsity of the factor matrices.
-Moreover, the error bound of the estimator of the proposed model is established, and then error bounds of the estimators for the observations with additive Gaussian noise, additive Laplace noise, and Poisson observations are derived, respectively.
-Besides, the minimax lower bound of general class of noisy observations is established, which matches to the upper bound up to a logarithmic factor.
+The loss function is derived by the maximum likelihood estimation of observations, and the nonnegativity for the entries of the core tensor and the factor matrices in Tucker decomposition are imposed, where the $\ell_0$ norm is used to characterise the sparsity of the factor matrices.
+Moreover, the error bound of the estimator of the proposed model under general noise distributions is established, and then the error bounds of the estimators for the special observations including additive Gaussian noise, additive Laplace noise, and Poisson observations are derived, respectively.
+Besides, the minimax lower bound of a general class of noisy observations is established, which matches to the upper bound up to a logarithmic factor.
 Then an alternating direction method of multipliers (ADMM) is designed to solve the resulting model.
-Numerical experiments on synthetic data and image data demonstrate the effectiveness of the proposed model compared with the matrix based method \cite{soni2016noisy} and the sparse nonnegative tensor factorization and completion via tensor-tensor product \cite{sparse2020zhang}.
-We summarize the existing literature and our contribution for sparse nonnegative tensor decomposition/factorization in Table \ref{DiffMedSNTDF}.
+Numerical experiments on synthetic data and image data sets demonstrate the effectiveness of the proposed model compared with the matrix based method \cite{soni2016noisy} and the sparse nonnegative tensor factorization and completion via tensor-tensor product \cite{sparse2020zhang}.
+We summarize the existing literature and our method for sparse nonnegative tensor decomposition/factorization in Table \ref{DiffMedSNTDF}.